fgrehm/vagrant-lxc/README.md

 ## Development

-If you know what you'll be doing and want to develop from your physical machine, just sing that same old song:
+If  want to develop from your physical machine, just sing that same old song:

 ```
 git clone git://github.com/fgrehm/vagrant-lxc.git --recurse